SkatAI/epitadb/docs/02/3-database-design-normalization.md

 The table is in 2NF iff :

-* is in 1NF
+* The table is in 1NF,
-* has a single attribute unique identifier (UID)
+* it has a single attribute unique identifier (UID),
-* every non key attribute is dependent on the entire UID
+* and every non key attribute is dependent on the entire UID

-Some cases of non compliance with 2NF
+Some cases of non-compliance with 2NF

 * Derived or calculated fields:
     * Relation: Employee(EmployeeID, Name, BirthDate, Age)